renshangh/noetic/invasive_biometrics_streaming.md

 **Title:** Evaluating Invasive Biometric Options for Noetic Streaming-Based Behavioral Systems

 **Overview:**
 This document outlines the most invasive biometric and behavioral metrics relevant to real-time fault detection in a Noetic AI environment.
-Also, it highlights the impracticality of fingerprint biometrics in streaming-based systems and recommends alternatives aligned with continuous behavioral monitoring [1][2].
+Also, it reasoned the impracticality of fingerprint biometrics in streaming-based systems and recommends alternatives aligned with continuous behavioral monitoring [1][2].

 ---